jabree00/cyberProjects/tutorials/sql.md

 <h3>(optional) Joins</h2>
 <p>

+The whole point of joins is to merge two tables together and align corresponding data in order to more easily see relationships between table data.

 <ul>
 <ol>1.
 Choose a join type: INNER JOIN, LEFT JOIN, RIGHT JOIN, FULL OUTER JOIN, etc.
 INNER JOIN returns all rows that match the query condition.